philgyford/pepysdiary/README.md

 	$ heroku run ./manage.py collectstatic --settings=pepysdiary.settings.heroku

+## Compass, SASS, CSS

+This uses [Compass](http://compass-style.org/) to generate CSS files from the [SASS](http://sass-lang.com/) files in `pepysdiary/common/static/sass/`.
+Compass is Ruby.

+From the top-level directory of this project, run:

+	$ bundle install

+to install the gems specified in `Gemfile` (Compass and [Bootstrap Sass](https://github.com/twbs/bootstrap-sass/)).

+Then, run this:

+	$ compass watch .

+to have Compass continually watch the SASS files for any changes, and compile a new `pepysdiary/common/static/css/pepysdiary.css` file.

+We don't do any clever deploy stuff to compile the SASS files; it's all done before commiting the changes to this repository.

 ## Other notes

 Lots of site-wide stuff is in the `pepysdiary/common/` app.
 Including the CSS, JS and images in `pepysdiary/common/static/`.